-20.1.1 The ball becomes dead when

-20.1.1.1 it is finally settled in the hands of the wicket-keeper or of the bowler.
-20.1.1.2 a boundary is scored.
-See clause 19.7 (Runs scored from boundaries).
-20.1.1.3 a batter is dismissed.
-The ball will be deemed to be dead from the instant of the incident causing the dismissal.
-20.1.1.4 whether played or not it becomes trapped between the bat and person of a batter or between items of his clothing or equipment.
-20.1.1.5 whether played or not it lodges in the clothing or equipment of a batter or the clothing of an umpire.
-20.1.1.6 there is an award of Penalty runs under either of clauses 24.4 (Player returning without permission) or 28.3 (Fielding the ball).
-The ball shall not count as one of the over.

-the match is concluded in any of the ways stated in clause 20.1.1.8 12.6 (Conclusion of match).

-- 20.1.2 The ball shall be considered to be dead when it is clear to the bowler's end umpire that the fielding side and both batters at the wicket have ceased to regard it as in play. - 20.1.3 In a match where cameras are being used on or over the field of play (e.g. Spidercam), should a ball that has been hit by the batter make contact, while still in play, with the camera, its apparatus or its cable, either umpire shall call and signal 'dead ball'.
+- 20.1.1 The ball becomes dead when - 20.1.1.1 it is finally settled in the hands of the wicket-keeper or of the bowler. - 20.1.1.2 a boundary is scored.
+See clause 19.7 (Runs scored from boundaries). - 20.1.1.3 a batter is dismissed.
+The ball will be deemed to be dead from the instant of the incident causing the dismissal. - 20.1.1.4 whether played or not it becomes trapped between the bat and person of a batter or between items of his clothing or equipment. - 20.1.1.5 whether played or not it lodges in the clothing or equipment of a batter or the clothing of an umpire. - 20.1.1.6 there is an award of Penalty runs under either of clauses 24.4 (Player returning without permission) or 28.3 (Fielding the ball).
+The ball shall not count as one of the over. - 20.1.1.7 there is a contravention of clause 28.3 (Protective helmets belonging to the fielding side). - 20.1.1.8 the match is concluded in any of the ways stated in clause 12.6 (Conclusion of match). - 20.1.2 The ball shall be considered to be dead when it is clear to the bowler's end umpire that the fielding side and both batters at the wicket have ceased to regard it as in play. - 20.1.3 In a match where cameras are being used on or over the field of play (e.g. Spidercam), should a ball that has been hit by the batter make contact, while still in play, with the camera, its apparatus or its cable, either umpire shall call and signal 'dead ball'.
 The ball shall not count as one of the over and no runs shall be scored.
 If the delivery was called a No ball it shall count and the No ball penalty shall be applied.
 No other runs (including penalty runs) apart from the No ball penalty shall be scored. - 20.1.4 Should a ball thrown by a fielder make contact with a camera on or over the field of play, its apparatus or its cable, either umpire shall call and signal dead ball.
 Unless this was already a No ball or Wide, the ball shall count as one of the over.
-All runs scored to that point shall count, plus the run in progress if the batters have already crossed. - 20.1.5 Refer also to paragraph 2.7 of Appendix D.
+All runs scored to that point shall count, plus the run in progress if the batters have already crossed.